For up to date information about church meetings as we move through the alert levels, please contact Chris or leader of meeting.

 If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.

 Other Bits and Pieces

-Thanks to Deborah, Tessa and Nathan who read the scriptures this week, and to Mathias for the prayers of intercession.
+Thanks to Sargia, Nathan, Suzanna and Sam who read the scriptures this week, and to Chris for the prayers of intercession.

 Growth Groups – If you would like to be involved in one please contact Chris.

 Giving – You may have noticed we do not take a collection during our services.
-If you would like to contribute financially to SPOTR please contact Trent (our treasurer) for details, use the box at the back of church or use this link (scroll to bottom of page when you are transferred).
-Thank you.
+If you would like to contribute financially to SPOTR please contact Trent (our treasurer) for details, use the box at the back of church or use this link (scroll to bottom of page when you are transferred). please note: for anyone who gives to the church by standing order, our new bank account number is 03 0674 0274 673 000 Thank you.